etiennefc/RPG_pseudogenes_RNA_Seq/README.md

-# TGIRT-Seq pipeline
+# RNA-Seq pipeline to compare RNAs bound to ribosomes containing or not pseudogenes of ribosomal protein

 __Author__ : Etienne Fafard-Couture

 __Email__ :  _<etienne.fafard-couture@usherbrooke.ca>_

 ## License
+This pipeline was adapted from https://github.com/scottgroup/pan_transcriptomic_pipeline.git.

-TGIRT-Seq pipeline.
+RPG pseudogene RNA-Seq pipeline.
 Copyright (C) 2021  Étienne Fafard-Couture

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by